4d/docs/docs/WebServer/webServerGetStart.md

 End case
 ```

-3. In your browser, connect to the web server, you should have a dialog similar to this one:
+3. In the browser, enter the web server address.

+You should have a dialog similar to this one:

 ![](assets/en/WebServer/hello6.png)

 4. Enter two identical values and click **Sign in**.

 Your web page now displays:
 ```
 "You're logged"